denmelon/api-tests-jsonplaceholder/README.md

 - `base_url` — the API base URL
 - `load_test_data` — loads test cases from `data/testdata.json`
 ```
+## ✅ JSON Schema Validation

+Each positive test includes JSON Schema validation using the `jsonschema` library.

+Schemas are stored in `tests/schemas.py` and reused across tests to validate structure and required fields in API responses.

 ## 🛠 Used Technologies